-For more than a year, the two artists carved the statue out of rugged Cornish granite, working outdoors in all weather at Trenoweth Quarry near Falmouth.
+For more than a year, the two artists carved the statue out of rugged Cornish granite, working outdoors in all weather at Trenoweth Quarry in Mabe, near Falmouth.
 To symbolise St Piran's Irish roots, they carved the millstone around St Piran's neck out of Irish granite.
-The statue's base was carved on site at the Vallée de Saints from Breton granite.
+The statue's base was created on site at the Vallée des Saints, where it was sculpted from Breton granite.

-The statue was completed in April 2018, in time for its sailing to Brittany aboard La Nebuleuse, a Breton fishing boat.
-A few weeks before the statue sailed, Pewter Sky was appointed to create the official pewter miniatures of the giant St Piran.
-The process of turning a 3.7m granite sculpture into a pewter cast was a complex one.
+Shortly before St Piran left the Mabe quarrry, Phil Atkin of Pewter Sky was appointed to create official pewter miniatures of the giant statue.
+The process of turning the 3.7m granite sculpture into a pewter cast turned out to be a complex one.

-The first step was for Phil Atkin to take hundreds of photos of the completed statue.
-He then used those photos to build a 3D computer model, much as Hollywood does with its digital recreations of superheroes.
-The easiest way to generate the photos would have been to use a drone but Phil was on a very tight schedule so he did the photography himself, using an iPhone at the end of a long stick!
+Phil began by taking hundreds of photos of the completed statue.
+He used those photos to build a 3D computer model, much as Hollywood does with its digital recreations of superheroes.
+The easiest way to generate the necessary photos would have been to use a drone, but Phil was on a very tight schedule so he did the photography himself, using an iPhone at the end of a long stick!

-The resulting photos were then put into a computer application that created a scaleable 3D model of the statue.
-Phil designed three different versions of St Piran: a pendant, an amulet and a statuette.
-The computer files of those items were turned into high resolution plastic models via 3D printing, and Phil then used the plastic models to create the rubber moulds he needed to make his pewter casts.
+The photos were then put into a computer application, which created a scaleable 3D model of the statue.
+Phil used that data to design three different St Piran miniatures: a pendant, an amulet and a statuette.
+The computer files for those models were then 3D printed, and Phil used the resulting high-resolution plastic models to create the rubber moulds for his pewter casts.

-All of the St Piran miniatures were made using the ancient method of gravity casting, i.e., Phil hand poured molten pewter into the moulds.
-He also finished and polished all the pieces by hand.
-Pewter is a particularly apt material for the St Piran miniatures because St Piran is the Patron Saint of Tin Miners and modern pewter is composed of approximately 95% tin.
+All of the St Piran miniatures were made by Phil using the ancient method of gravity casting, i.e., by hand-pouring molten pewter into the rubber moulds.
+Phil then finished and polished all of the miniatures by hand.
+Pewter is a particularly appropriate material for the St Piran miniatures because St Piran is the Patron Saint of Tin Miners, and modern pewter is composed of approximately 95% tin.